Auditions for Fox Den Theatre Company’s original adaptation of Sophocles’s Oedipus Rex, Oedipus the Tyrant

 Email email@example.com to set up an appointment.

-The Cast and Crew of Shattered
+The Crew of Oedipus the Tyrant

-Nichole Bennett researches science communication in the Ph.D. program with The Moody College of Communication at The University of Texas.
+Nichole Bennett (Director) researches science communication in the Ph.D. program with The Moody College of Communication at The University of Texas.
 She is also an improv performer, instructor, director, and technical designer and has won three B. Iden Payne awards.
 Nichole teaches improv to neurodivergent youth through The Hideout Theatre’s Building Connections Program and created STEMprov, where she teaches scientists improv to boost their communication skills (http://stemprov.org)